mdomlop/retrosmart-kvantum-theme/README.md

 Retrosmart Kvantum theme
 =========================

-A retrosmart-look theme for KDE Kvantum.
+A retrosmart look theme for KDE Kvantum.

 Installation
 ------------

-Install to `~/.config/Kvantum/` or to `/usr/share/Kvantum/`.
+As unprivileged user copy src to `~/.config/Kvantum/Retrosmart` or as root to `/usr/share/Kvantum/Retrosmart`.

 Create such directories if they don't exist.

+Alternatively you can run:

+        make install

+or (to use Debian package manager):

+        make deb
+        dpkg -i retrosmart-kvantum-theme.deb